|

 bike without them.
 A good friend of mine chided me for being a "sissy with the hot hands".

 Then we went for a ride to Texas.
-One very cold rainy 34 degree morning in Kansas He
+One very cold rainy 34 degree morning in Kansas he

 asked if he could ride my bike for a while!
 The sissy!